aarushi-successiveTech/skill_swap_app/README.md

 - Real-time Functionality: GraphQL Subscriptions and PubSub are implemented to enable real-time updates for features like notifications.

+## How To Run ▶️
+1. start the Backend
+- cd backend
+- node src/app.js
+- This will start backend available at port: http://localhost:5000

+2. start the Graphql
+- cd backend_server
+- npm run dev
+- This will start the graphql server at: http://localhost:4000/graphql

+3. start the Frontend
+- cd frontend
+- npm run dev
+- This will start the frontend at: http://localhost:3000

 ## Project Demo 🚀

 1. User Registration and Login